 astro airflow deploy

-Everything in your top level directory (and all children directory) that you ran
+Everything in your top level directory (and all children directory) in which you ran

-For more information on what gets built into your image, jump over to the CLI section.
+For more information on what gets built into your image, jump over to our doc on Customizing your Image.

 Airflow deployments live within their own Kubernetes Namespace - each completely unaware of the rest.